data-8/textbook/_chapters/08/1/Applying_a_Function_to_a_Column.md

 ---
 interact_link: notebooks/08/1/Applying_a_Function_to_a_Column.ipynb
 title: '8.1 Applying Functions to Columns'
-permalink: 'chapters/08/1/applying-a-function-to-a-column'
+permalink: 'chapters/08/1/Applying_a_Function_to_a_Column'
 previouschapter:
-  url: chapters/08/functions-and-tables
+  url: chapters/08/Functions_and_Tables
   title: '8.
 Functions and Tables'
 nextchapter:
-  url: chapters/08/2/classifying-by-one-variable
+  url: chapters/08/2/Classifying_by_One_Variable
   title: '8.2 Classifying by One Variable'
+redirect_from:
+  - 'chapters/08/1/applying-a-function-to-a-column'
 ---

 ### Applying a Function to a Column